nudoru/xapi-demo/README.md

 To run

 xAPI credentials are removed for the repo.
+Should be defined in `app/scripts/app/stores/defaultState.js`

 * Clone the repo
 * `npm install`